Comilla: Ancient era

 This district came under the reign of the kings of the Harikela in the ninth century AD.
-Lalmai Mainamati was ruled by the Deva dynasty (eighth century AD), and (during the 10th and mid-11th century AD).
+Lalmai Mainamati was ruled by the Deva dynasty (eighth century AD) and Chandra dynasty (during the 10th and mid-11th century AD).
 In 1732, it became the centre of the Bengal-backed domain of Jagat Manikya.

 The Peasants' Movement against the king of Tripura in 1764, which originally formed under the leadership of Shamsher Gazi is a notable historical event in Comilla.
 It came under the rule of East India Company in 1765.
 This district was established as the Tripura district in 1790.
 It was renamed Comilla in 1960.
-Chandpur and Brahmanbaria subdivisions of this district were transformed into districts in 1984.

 British era

 Communal tension spread over Comilla when a Muslim was shot in the town during the partition of Bengal in 1905.
 On 21 November 1921, Kazi Nazrul Islam composed patriotic songs and tried to awaken the townspeople by protesting the Prince of Wales's visit to India.
 During this time, Avay Ashram, as a revolutionary institution, played a significant role.
 Poet Rabindranath Tagore and Mahatma Gandhi visited Comilla at that time.
 In 1931, approximately 4000 peasants in Mohini village in Chauddagram Upazila revolted against a land revenue tax.
 The British Gurkha soldiers fired indiscriminately on the crowd, killing four people.
 In a major peasant gathering, the police fired at Hasnabad of Laksam Upazila in 1932.
 Two people were killed and many were wounded.
 Comilla Victoria Government College in the city was named in memory of Queen Victoria.
 The main meaning of the context is that the people of Comilla have always maintained good relations and harmonized with others.